 What Does it Take to Be a Laundry and Dry-Cleaning Worker?

-Occupation Description Operate or tend washing or dry-cleaning machines to wash or dry-clean industrial or household articles, such as cloth garments, suede, leather, furs, blankets, draperies, linens, rugs, and carpets.
+Position Description Operate or tend washing or dry-cleaning machines to wash or dry-clean industrial or household articles, such as cloth garments, suede, leather, furs, blankets, draperies, linens, rugs, and carpets.
 Includes spotters and dyers of these articles.

-Life As a Laundry and Dry-Cleaning Worker
+Laundry and Dry-Cleaning Worker Responsibilities

 - Spread soiled articles on work tables, and position stained portions over vacuum heads or on marble slabs.